gargonjj/gargonjj.github.io/docs/day1_doc.md

 To make sure our work is ethical, we must respect the legal terms of service each website provides.
 This information is stored in the `robots.txt` file, so we must always check before we start working.

+## HOW TO ENABLE SECURE HTTPS SERVER AND TWO-FACTOR AUTHENITACTION

+To begin, we need to install the folowing web server:
+`sudo apt install apache2`

+The goal is to encrypt the connection between the user's browser and the server.
+To implement a secure server we must obtain an SSL/TLS certificate.
+Let's Encrpyt is a platform that provides free and open certificates.
+We also must install Certbot to install the certificate.

+The two-factor authenticator(2FA) adds an extra layer of security by requiring a temporary code in addition to the password.
+In order to enable the 2FA, we must install and enable the `mod_authn_otp` Apache module.
+Finally, we also must create a file to stores each user's keys.